What To Know If You Think It's Just A Tow:

 As millions of recreational boat owners get ready to launch their vessels this season, knowing the difference between towing and salvage could save them boatloads of money should they need help on the water, says BoatUS, whose towing companies are the nation's largest fleet of assistance towing vessels.

-Historically and legally, salvage is any voluntary and successful rescue of a boat, its cargo and/or its passengers from a peril at sea.
-Salvage often results in a "demand" for a percentage of the boat's post-casualty value - sometimes a considerable amount of money.
+Historically and legally, salvage is any voluntary and successful rescue of a boat and/or its cargo from a peril at sea.
+Salvage often results in a "demand" for a percentage of the boat's post-casualty value — sometimes a considerable amount of money.
 Towing costs much less and is billed by the hour, averaging $200 per hour for non-members.